 - Before an entry goes live on the site we contact the artist to let him/her know so that they can check and comment on the information on their page.

-So to sum up, artists can send us links where we can view their works (with password if necessary) and confirmation that they will be willing to send the MExIndex additional information on the selected pieces and that they agree to be published on the site if selected in the future.
+So to sum up, artists can send us links where we can view their works (with a password if necessary) and confirmation that they will be willing to send the MExIndex additional information on the selected pieces and that they agree to be published on the site if selected in the future.
 This process can also be used by curators and gallerist to suggest works that they feel should be on this national database.

 A Note to Students

 This website aims to be the ‘go to’ space for curators, galleries and institutions looking for Irish artists’ moving images and experimental film information.
-The website is the national searchable information base for for this kind of work.
+The website is the national searchable information base for this kind of work.
 It contains substantial information.

 For contemporary students experimenting with moving images, it facilitates to deep knowledge of what has gone before and for students of fine art generally, it allows access to a wide range of works that give a comprehensive survey of this genre in Ireland.
 Many of the works are playable on the site and so it is an invaluable resource for students to assess both the history and the Zeitgeist of this genre in Ireland today.